MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 This configuration can also be done using the SQL Instances hosting the primary replica.
 In this case, after the BizTalk configuration, run the `UpdateDatabase.vbs` and `UpdateRegistry.vbs` scripts on the BizTalk machines after the above steps.
 This is discussed in more detail in the next section.

-### Move BizTalk Server databases of an existing BizTalk system to Availability Groups
+### Move existing BizTalk databases to Availability Groups

 1. Check your OS requirements:
 * On all **Windows Server 2012 R2** computers, install the [3090973 MSDTC hotfix](https://support.microsoft.com/kb/3090973) (opens a KB article)